didierio/blog/home-automation/pocketsphinx-microphone-over-network.rst

 Explanations:

-- ``audiotestsrc`` will play a fake sound
+- ``audiotestsrc`` will generate a fake sound
 - ``audio/x-raw, endianness=1234, signed=true, width=16, depth=16, rate=44100, channels=1, format=S16LE`` same as the server, it is for decoding the WAV stream
 - ``tcpclientsink host=192.168.0.32 port=3000`` send the sound to the server

 You must ear a fake sound on your computer.
-But it is not generated from it!
+But it is not generated from it.
 Crippy awesome!

 If this not works, check the installed packages.
 A good way is to use ``gst-inspect-1.0``.

 ### Stream microphone

-Now, we want to stream the microphone.
+We want to stream the microphone.
 The only thing to do is to replace ``audiotestsrc`` by ``alsasrc``.

 ```ssh
 gst-launch-1.0 alsasrc ! audio/x-raw, endianness=1234, signed=true, width=16, depth=16, rate=44100, channels=1, format=S16LE ! tcpclientsink host=192.168.0.32 port=3000```